 Why Some People Worry About Circadian Rhythm Disruption

-Because people commonly associate blue-blocking glasses with improved sleep, the idea of a permanent blue filter inside the eye can seem confusing.
-After all, if blocking blue light at night helps sleep, would blocking it during the day have the opposite effect?
+People often associate blue-blocking glasses with improved sleep at night, so the idea of a permanent blue filter inside the eye can seem confusing.
+The question arises: if blocking blue light at night helps with sleep, could blocking it during the day have the opposite effect?

 What the Research Says About Blue-Blocking IOLs and Circadian Rhythms